-- 28. The coefficient of thermal expansion is significant in dental materials because it: - a. measures the change in volume and length of a restoration - b. measures the change in oral temperature related to foods ingested - c. measures the amount of percolation of the restoration interface - d. measures the amount of stress and strain placed on the restoration
+- 28. Why is the coefficient of thermal expansion significant in dental materials? - a.
+It measures the change in volume and length of a restoration. - b.
+It measures the amount of percolation of the restoration interface. - c.
+It measures the change in oral temperature related to foods ingested. - d.
+It measures the amount of stress and strain placed on the restoration.